aloshdenny/empath/README.md

 Empath is a browser extension.
 So, to add this to your browser, follow these steps;

 1. Clone the  repository.
+(For FireFox)
-3. Then, head on to the "Extensions Webstore" in your browser settings.
+2. Go to the extensions page in your respective browser.
-4. Switch the "Developer mode" option on and click on the option saying "Load Unpacked".
+3. Switch the "Developer mode" option on (if needed) and click on "Load Unpacked".
-5. You will be directed to your file explorer.
+4. You will be directed to your file explorer.
 Select the 'exten' folder inside 'Empath'.
-6. The extension will be successfully added to your browser.
+5. The extension will be successfully added to your browser.
-7. Pin the extension to your browser toolbar.
+6. Pin the extension to your browser toolbar.
-8. Click on the pinned extension to view your mood.
+7. Click on the pinned extension to view your mood.
-9. Wait 20 seconds as the model loads.
+8. Wait 20 seconds as the model loads.
 (This is a one time process)
+9. Go to any website of your choice.
+[Click here](https://www.onlinewordpad.com/) to go to a sample wordpad webpage to test it out.
-10. Type in a few complete sentences (ending in '.' or '?') in any website of your choice and watch as the popup displays your recent most common emotions.
+10. Type in a few complete sentences (ending in '.' or '?') and watch as the popup displays your recent most common emotions.
-11. [Click here](https://www.onlinewordpad.com/) to go to a wordpad webpage to test it out.